 - Applicants must have a hearing loss that requires amplification (hearing aids), children who have a mild or greater hearing loss, adults who have a moderate or greater hearing loss. - Applicants must meet income guidelines. - Applicant must be a resident or citizen of the U.S. or Puerto Rico. - Applicants must contact their local Miracle-Ear store to submit the application, supporting documents and application fee (\$150 adults only).
 The Miracle-Ear store will make their referral and forward your application to the Miracle-Ear Foundation for approval.

 Multiple Sclerosis Foundation

-Phone: (888) 673-6287 Website: msfocus.org Email: support@msfocus.org independently in activities of daily living, as well as recreational, educational, and vocational activities.
+Phone: (888) 673-6287

+Website: msfocus.org

+Email: support@msfocus.org

 Assistive Technology Program